Daylily-Zeleen/GD-EOS/README.md

 ## **Known issues**

 1. If you want to use overlay (only available for Windows), pay attention to the settings of the renderer.
-2. About Android exporting: only testing with "EOS Android SDK 1.16.1".
+2. About Android exporting, if you use precompiled binary library, you need to download `EOS-SDK-Android-32303053-v1.16.3`(pay attention to the version) from epic developer portal for getting "aar" file (again, I have not right to dispatch SDK).
 3. `XxxAttributeData.Key` will be converted to upper case when transfering to remote peer, you should not use lower charactors in your key.
-4. Some Apis in `1.16.1` will lead to crash by the bug of SDK itself:
-   1. `EOSUserInfoInterface.copy_best_display_name()` -> `EOS_UserInfo_CopyBestDisplayName()`
+4. It is not recommended to use `1.16.1` or previous version, because `1.16.2` fixed many bugs.

 ## Exporting for Android

-1. Download "EOS Android SDK 1.16.1" from [Epic Developer Portal](https://dev.epicgames.com/portal), unzip it and put its `SDK` folder under the `thirdparty/eos-sdk` directory, then compile this plugin:
+1. Download "EOS Android SDK 1.16.3(or 1.16.2, but not recommend)" from [Epic Developer Portal](https://dev.epicgames.com/portal), unzip it and put its `SDK` folder under the `thirdparty/eos-sdk` directory, then compile this plugin:

     ```shell
     scons platform=android target=tempalte_debug ANDROID_HOME="path/to/your/android/sdk"